-Professor Pat Norris is appointed in the tenure system and is the Guyers-Seevers Chair in Natural Resource Conservation at Michigan State University.
+Professor Pat Norris was the Guyers-Seevers Chair in Natural Resource Conservation at Michigan State University and a member of the MSU faculty from 1996 to 2021.
 She has conducted research and developed outreach programs addressing issues in soil conservation, water quality, groundwater management, wetland policy, land markets, land use conflicts and farmland preservation.

 Research and Outreach Interests